netdsa/dsatest/README.md

                         ; using link0
 ```

-When a link is defined under both the host and the sut section, squidsa will
+When a link is defined under both the host and the target section, squidsa will
 register that link and the corresponding interfaces so that tests will be able
 to use them.
 Links connected to only one end will be ignored.